g-omarsdottir/rock-paper-scissors-lizard-spock-game/README.md

 ### How to play the game:

-Both players, the user and the computer, make their move similtaniously by choosing one of the five variables.
+Both players, the user and the computer, make their move simultaneously by choosing one of the five variables.
 The user chooses a variable by clicking on a button while the computer's choice is randomly generated.
 This makes it impossible for the user to develop a strategy to foresee the opponent’s choice based on his or her previous behavior.

-The rules are explained on the website in text form and as an illustration displaying which varaiable beats which.
+The rules are explained on the website in text form and as an illustration displaying which variable beats which.
 The winner of each round scores 1 point.
 It both players choose the same variable, it’s a tie and neither one gains a point.
 After either one of the players, the user or the computer, has won 10 rounds, i.e. gained 10 points, the game is completed.

 ### Rules